Czochralski method: Production of Czochralski silicon

-High-purity, semiconductor-grade silicon (only a few parts per million of impurities) is melted in a crucible at 1425 C, usually made of quartz.
+Semiconductor-grade silicon (only a few parts per million of impurities) is melted in a crucible at 1425 C, usually made of high-purity quartz.
+The crucible receives a charge consisting of high-purity polysilicon.
 Dopant impurity atoms such as boron or phosphorus can be added to the molten silicon in precise amounts to dope the silicon, thus changing it into p-type or n-type silicon, with different electronic properties.
 A precisely oriented rod-mounted seed crystal is dipped into the molten silicon.
 The seed crystal's rod is slowly pulled upwards and rotated simultaneously.
 By precisely controlling the temperature gradients, rate of pulling and speed of rotation, it is possible to extract a large, single-crystal, cylindrical ingot from the melt.
 Occurrence of unwanted instabilities in the melt can be avoided by investigating and visualizing the temperature and velocity fields during the crystal growth process.
 This process is normally performed in an inert atmosphere, such as argon, in an inert chamber, such as quartz.
+The quartz crucible is normally discarded after the process is terminated which normally happens after a single ingot is produced in what is known as a batch process, but it is possible to perform this process continuously, as well as with an applied magnetic field.

 Crystal sizes

 Due to efficiencies of scale, the semiconductor industry often uses wafers with standardized dimensions, or common wafer specifications.
-Early on, boules were small, a few cm wide.
+Early on, boules were small, a few centimeters wide.
 With advanced technology, high-end device manufacturers use 200 mm and 300 mm diameter wafers.
 Width is controlled by precise control of temperature, speeds of rotation, and the speed at which the seed holder is withdrawn.
 The crystal ingots from which wafers are sliced can be up to 2 metres in length, weighing several hundred kilograms.
 Larger wafers allow improvements in manufacturing efficiency, as more chips can be fabricated on each wafer, with lower relative loss, so there has been a steady drive to increase silicon wafer sizes.
-The next step up, 450 mm, is currently scheduled for introduction in 2018.
+The next step up, 450 mm, was scheduled for introduction in 2018.
 Silicon wafers are typically about 0.2–0.75 mm thick, and can be polished to great flatness for making integrated circuits or textured for making solar cells.

-The process begins when the chamber is heated to approximately 1500 degrees Celsius, melting the silicon.
-When the silicon is fully melted, a small seed crystal mounted on the end of a rotating shaft is slowly lowered until it dips just below the surface of the molten silicon.
-The shaft rotates counterclockwise and the crucible rotates clockwise.
-The rotating rod is then drawn upwards very slowly—at about 25 mm per hour when making a crystal of ruby—allowing a roughly cylindrical boule to be formed.
-The boule can be from one to two metres, depending on the amount of silicon in the crucible.

-The electrical characteristics of the silicon are controlled by adding material like phosphorus or boron to the silicon before it is melted.
-The added material is called dopant and the process is called doping.
-This method is also used with semiconductor materials other than silicon, such as gallium arsenide.